 “I was in the car listening to this song, which has always been a favorite of mine, and all of a sudden the lyrics just meant something different,” she says.
 “The lyrics are, ‘I just want to kiss you, and I’m going to love you till my dying day,’ and that I should be there to take of you and I can’t be. … It’s all about longing and a little bit of hurt, and just waiting until you get back to that person.
 And that’s how I felt.”

-But it was so much more than those 10 days.
+But it was so much more before those 10 days.
 I found out in my early 40′s that we could never have children; Think about it, could never have children.
 Ever.
-We tried the IVF procedure several times and while hopes and prognoses always started off high they always ended in tears and silence.
+We tried the IVF procedure several times and while hopes and prognosis always started off high they always ended in tears and silence.

-I got to stay home on my company’s FMLA plan to be SAHD for the first time, as our new beautiful daughter slept and ate and pooped and occasionally smiled.
+You see I got to stay home on my company’s FMLA plan, to be Stay At Home Dad for the first time, actually seven years ago next Wednesday.
+I was left with our new beautiful daughter who just slept and ate and pooped and occasionally smiled.
 And I knew I was going to love her until MY dying day.